abdelrahman316/POS/README.md

 ## Overview

 This API powers a complete Point of Sale system with user authentication, product management, transaction processing, and administrative functions.
 The system uses SQLite for data storage and implements custom session management.

+Also most of the component are separate simple re-usable **modules** with separate [documentations](./documentations) , feel free to use it building your projects

 ## Features